dzek69/react-native-voice-oop/tutorials/A3-Events.md

 ### volumeChanged
 `volumeChanged` is triggered many times, every few ms. It is all over between other events.
 It's usually triggered few times before `start`, it's triggered few times after `end` and even after `results`.
 Doesn't look useful.

+> Note: Currently all events after `results` or `error` events are muted and unlistenable due to actions this wrapper does to differentiate which instance should receive the event.
+Usually this means few `volumeChanged` events to be skipped.
+This is not very useful as after `results` or `error` events voice recognition is stopped anyway.

+> This may change in the future.

 ### partialResults
 `partialResults` is usually triggered few times during recognition.